View MaryAnn Rothwell's Obituary on https://www.buckscountycouriertimes.com/ and share memories

 |

-MaryAnn Simko Rothwell, 75, died peacefully at her home in Washington Crossing on Dec.
-19 after an extended battle with cancer.
+MaryAnn Simko Rothwell died peacefully at her home in Washington Crossing on Thursday, Dec.
+19, 2019, after an extended battle with cancer.
+She was 75.

 She was the wife of former Pennington Quality Market Founder and President Larry Rothwell, who died in 2018.

-Mrs. Rothwell was born in Trenton Dec.
-2, 1944 and later moved to Roebling N.J.
-She graduated from Notre Dame High School, Lawrenceville N.J.
-In addition she graduated from Trenton State College,in 1966, earning an undergraduate degree in Education before later earning her Masters in Counseling from the same institution in 1991.
+Mrs. Rothwell was born in Trenton on Dec.
+2, 1944, and later moved to Roebling, N.J.
+She graduated from Notre Dame High School, Lawrenceville, N.J.
+In addition she graduated from Trenton State College in 1966, earning an undergraduate degree in Education before later earning her Master's in Counseling from the same institution in 1991.

 She was married to Larry Rothwell in July 1998.
 Both were members of St. George's parish, Titusville.

 She was an avid pet lover and especially enjoyed training and caring for horses, a hobby she actively enjoyed while in California and continued when she returned to the area.
-She was also a prolific reader and enjoyed discussing her pastime with her friends at the Traditions Book Club.
-She loved the beach and shore and she and her late husband enjoyed extensive time together at their second home in Naples Fl.
+She also was a prolific reader and enjoyed discussing her pastime with her friends at the Traditions Book Club.
+She loved the beach and shore and she and her late husband enjoyed extensive time together at their second home in Naples, Fla.